 If you let your grass grow too long and then mow it, you could be taking off more than one-third of the grass, therefore stunting its growth and stressing the plant.

-During the peak growing season, which will be summer for the warm-season grass and winter for the cold-season grass, you should be mowing your lawn at least once a week.
+During the peak growing season, which will be summer for the warm-season grass and winter for the cold-season grass, you should be mowing your lawn at least once a week (see also: 5 Tips to Mow Your Lawn Like a Professional).

 However, outside the growing season for your grass, you should refrain from mowing your grass too often, as mowing dormant grass can also cause stress for your lawn.